Flavonoids and polycystic ovary syndrome.

 Key Findings

-Clinical trials confirm quercetin, soy isoflavones, and puerarin significantly improve endocrine and metabolic indicators in PCOS patients
+Clinical trials confirmed quercetin, soy isoflavones, and puerarin improved endocrine and metabolic biomarkers and enhanced oocyte (egg) quality in human PCOS patients.

 The soybean, soy bean, or soya bean is a species of legume native to East Asia, widely grown for its edible bean.
 Soy is a staple crop, the world's most grown legume, and an important animal feed.